Dattax/sample_jl/README.md

 ### How it Works

 Ever wondered what the Julia community is working on in industry?
 Us to!
-This is why we'd like to highlight our friends in industry, in academia, and in the open source community as a whole by throwing a friendly competiion to accompony JuliaCon 2023.
+This is why we'd like to highlight our friends in industry, in academia, and in the open source community as a whole by throwing a friendly competition to accompany JuliaCon 2023.
 The goal is for you to upload your best example of using Julia's Pluto Notebook in industry to JuliaHub.

 ### How to Submit